UK bookmaker Ladbrokes buys Australian online company Betstar

-LONDON, April 9 Bookmaker Ladbrokes, facing regulatory and tax pressures in its British home market, has expanded its Australian business by buying online betting company Betstar for 12.4 million pounds ($20.8 million).
+LONDON Bookmaker Ladbrokes LAD.L, facing regulatory and tax pressures in its British home market, has expanded its Australian business by buying online betting company Betstar for 12.4 million pounds.

 The deal announced by Ladbrokes on Wednesday follows a similar-sized acquisition last September when Ladbrokes - Britain's second-biggest bookmaker - bought online company Bookmaker.com.au and launched a website in Australia.

-Rival European bookmakers including William Hill and Paddy Power have been growing in Australia, a country with a strong sporting culture and where gambling rules are clear cut.
+Rival European bookmakers including William Hill (WMH.L) and Paddy Power PAP.I have been growing in Australia, a country with a strong sporting culture and where gambling rules are clear cut.

-Betstar has around 40,000 registered customers and generated earnings of A$12.9 million ($124 million) in the year to March.
+Betstar has around 40,000 registered customers and generated earnings of A$12.9 million (74 million pounds) in the year to March.

 "Australia represents one of the most vibrant regulated sports betting markets in the world and today's announcement will see us add new customers to our growing presence," said Damian Cope, managing director of Ladbrokes' international arm.